 Aquabilities (offered in July)

 Aquabilities is a program that teaches youth and adults with disabilities how to move, swim, and play in the water.
-Aquabilities lessons are offered on a one-on-one basis.
+Aquabilities lessons are offered on a one-on-one basis at Reynolds Park Pool.

-Energetic exercise program using music, chairs and weights.
+Energetic exercise program using music, games and weights.
 The class is held every Monday at the Sprague St. Community Center from 1:00 - 2:00 p.m.
+For information contact Leanne Pressley 336-727-2423.

 Special Population's Clubs